jerrizzy/ecommerce/README.md

 This is an e-commerce site

 # Technologies Used
-React
+-React
-JavaScript
+-JavaScript
-Vanilla CSS
+-Vanilla CSS
-Shopify API
+-Shopify API
-Express
+-Express

 Note that you will need a Shopify API key to run a local copy.
 This requires a Shopify account.
 Shopify provides account for testing purposes.